-Gifts to Eureka College are an investment in the future of the men and women who study here.
+Gifts to are an investment in the future of the students at Eureka College.
 Thousands of individuals have generously invested in the future of Eureka and the advancement of our legacy.
 Included here is a guide to some ways you can make your gift to Eureka College.

 Checks and credit cards